Sterling County Underground Water Conservation District

 Goal 1.0 - §36.1071(a)(1) Providing the Efficient Use of Groundwater

-Gather groundwater data both to improve the understanding of the aquifers and their hydrogeologic properties and to quantify this resource for prudent planning and efficient use.
+The District strives to gather groundwater data both to improve the understanding of the aquifers and their hydrogeologic properties and to quantify this resource for prudent planning and efficient use.

 1.1.
 Management Objective